-The Division of Pulmonary and Critical Care Medicine at the University of Michigan focuses on respiratory disorders and critical illnesses (conditions such as shock, respiratory failure, and multiple organ failure), providing patient education, expert diagnostic testing, the newest treatments, and follow-up care, treating the whole person, and creating individualized plans of care to meet each patients needs.
+Pulmonary Diseases and Critical Care physicians at the University of Michigan focus on respiratory disorders and critical illnesses (conditions such as shock, respiratory failure, and multiple organ failure), providing patient education, expert diagnostic testing, the newest treatments, and follow-up care, treating the whole person, and creating individualized plans of care to meet each patient's needs.

 The chest (thoracic or pleural) cavity is a space that is enclosed by the spine, ribs, and sternum (breast bone) and is separated from the abdomen by the diaphragm.
 A variety of conditions involve the pleura and pleural cavity, each with different causes, symptoms, and treatments.